This is a short guide to using the text editor called “KED” in RT-11 on the PDP-11.

 I use PuTTY as a VT100 emulator on the PC when running RT-11 under SIMH.

 Configuring PuTTY to work properly as a VT100 emulator and to talk to SIMH involves a few steps.
-I have a separate How-to Guide for that [insert link].
-Those steps need to be followed, if you want the PC’s numeric keypad to emulate the VT100 keypad, and for the VT100’s escape codes (sent to the display) and text scrolling to work properly.
+I will sometime put together a separate How-to Guide for that.
+But just be aware that if the display or keyboard are not responding under KED as expected, you may need to change some configuration settings in PuTTY.
+This is necessary sometimes to enable the PC’s numeric keypad to emulate the VT100 keypad, and for the VT100’s escape codes (sent to the display) and text scrolling to work properly.

 One thing to be aware of: For the PC’s numeric keypad to function correctly in KED under PuTTY, you will need to go into PUTTY’s Change Settings -> Terminal -> Features panel and check that “Disable application keypad mode” is unticked.
 If it is ticked, the keypad will return the ASCII code corresponding to the numeric key pressed (such as 0x37 for the ‘7’ key) rather than the special sequence that signifies a numeric key press.
 The result will be that you won’t be able to access any of the KED numeric keyboard functions (such as GOLD -> 7, which is necessary to enter a Command, such as EXIT, SAVE or QUIT).